oliversild/oliversild.com/_pages/about.md

 I quit my studies and started my own company which focused on web development and website security.

-Few years later; I founded WebARX, co-founded a coworking space and kickstarted the start-up ecosystem in Pärnu, Estonia.
+Few years later; I founded Patchstack, co-founded a coworking space and kickstarted the start-up ecosystem in Pärnu, Estonia.

 In late 2020, my co-founded NGO named CTF Pärnu also opened the first Hackerspace in Pärnu, Estonia.